 Harrison's Cave tour

-Tram tours through the Harrison's Cave run all year round.
+Tram tours through Harrison's Cave run all year round.
 A well-informed guide ensures that you behold the most impressive sights along the underground journey.
-Though most of your time you'll stay in the tram car, at specific points, you'll be able to leave the tram and explore the natural gallery up close.
+Though most of your time you'll stay in the tram car, at specific points you'll be able to leave the tram and explore the natural gallery up close.
 Additionally, you can opt for a walking tour or a special Eco tour.
 For further details on the tours, please check with the organizers.

 How to get there & where to stay

 As you find Harrison's Cave Eco-Adventure Park on the map, you'll see the cave is situated in the middle of the island.
 The site is roughly 9 mi (15 km) from the national airport and about 5 mi (8 km) from Bridgetown, Holetown, and Bathsheba.
 You can get to the community of Allen View by a public bus or taxi, but renting a car is the most convenient option.
 Also, consider booking accommodations in advance (see the map below) so that you can kick back and enjoy your stay once you get there.

 Interesting facts about Harrison's Cave